 Adjust your sprinklers, frequently.
 Mowers and foot traffic can easily disturb sprinklers.
 Periodically, walk each zone and check if sprinkler heads are broken or misaligned.
 Adjust to eliminate overspray onto sidewalks and streets.
-Adjust for obstructions such plants and fences.
+Adjust for obstructions such as plants and fences.
 Adjusting a sprinkler head is usually as easy as ratcheting it or perhaps adjusting the tiny top screw.

 Head-to-head coverage.
 Ensure the spray from one sprinkler head reaches to the next head.
 Having complete coverage ensures a more even irrigation pattern.
-If spray does not reach all the way to the next head, brown, dry spots in the lawn are likely to develop.
+If the spray does not reach all the way to the next head, brown, dry spots in the lawn are likely to develop.

 Choose the right sprinkler for the job.